The Ho Chi Minh Trail: Then and Now (Part 1)

 Some 38 cluster bombs were discovered in the area around this tank when it was swept for UXO (unexploded ordinance) in 2016.

-an abandoned tank in Ban Dong, Central Laos
+an abandoned tank in Ban Dong on the Ho Chi Minh Trail in Laos

 A similar tank, abandoned in Ban Dong Village.
 South Vietnamse forces suffered 50% casualties during Lam Son 719, and some 150 tanks and armoured vehicles were lost.

-Thud F105 jets in formation in a bombing run over Laos.
+Thud F-105 jets in formation over the Ho Chi Minh Trail in Laos.

-F150 and star cut into the side of a house in Saravane
+F-105 jet and star cut into the side of a house near Sekong on the Ho Chi Minh Trail in Laos

-A local farmer cuts the shape of a jet into the wall of his house east of Saravane.
+A local farmer cuts the shape of a jet into the wall of his house north of Sekong.

 Jet Fuel Canisters

-US aircraft commonly jettisoned their fuel canisters over Laos.
+US aircraft regularly jettisoned their fuel canisters on the Ho Chi Minh Trail in Laos

 HQ of the 559 Engineering Corps